Caleb Peter KOVALESKI - 04/08/2017

 DECISION OF THE BOARD

-- Caleb Peter Kovaleski has 18 months remaining on a sentence of three years three months’ imprisonment for using a firearm against a law enforcement officer, unlawful possession of a firearm, dangerous driving, and other offending.
-His statutory release date is 1 October 2019.
+1. Caleb Peter Kovaleski, who is 26 years of age, is serving an effective sentence of three years three months’ imprisonment for using a firearm against a law enforcement officer, unlawfully possessing a firearm, disqualified driving and other offences.